Yubin Ge, Ph.D.

 Translational studies of AML, pancreatic cancer, diffuse intrinsic pontine glioma (DIPG), and neuroblastoma

-Research in the Ge laboratory spans the basic biology and development of acute myeloid leukemia (AML) in children and adults, to combinational therapies and translational studies with primary patient specimens.
+Research in the Ge laboratory spans the basic biology and development of acute myeloid leukemia (AML) in children and adults, to combinational therapies and translational studies with primary patient specimens, cell line- and patient-derived xenograft models.
 Leukemia is the most common form of childhood cancer and cancer is the leading cause of death from disease of American children.
 Hence, improving leukemia therapy is of utmost importance in pediatric health.
 This is particularly relevant to AML in which progress has lagged significantly in comparison to childhood acute lymphoblastic leukemia.
 AML is even more challenging to treat in the elderly due to decreased tolerability to intensive therapy and increased therapy-related mortality.
 Resistance to cytarabine- and anthracycline-based chemotherapy is a major cause of treatment failure in this disease.
 Therefore, new therapies for patients with AML are urgently needed to overcome drug resistance, decrease relapse rates, and reduce short- and long-term adverse effects of treatment.
-The Ge laboratory studies have been focusing on the molecular basis for the remarkable synergism between histone deacetylase (HDAC) inhibitors (HDACIs) and standard chemotherapy drugs used for treating AML, and identification of the relevant HDAC isoforms.
-He is also working in collaboration with Dr. Zhihui Qin developing HDACI hybrid compounds and prodrugs for the treatment of leukemia.
-Another focus of the Ge laboratory is the use of Bcl-2 inhibitors for the treatment of AML.
-His studies have focused on the underlying molecular mechanisms of resistance to Bcl-2 inhibitors, specifically ABT-199, and identifying therapeutic targets for combination therapies with ABT-199 to overcome intrinsic resistance.
-In addition to AML, the Ge laboratory is also developing novel combinational therapies in preclinical models of pancreatic cancer, Diffuse Intrinsic Pontine Glioma (DIPG), and neuroblastoma.
+The Ge laboratory studies are currently focusing on the antileukemic activity and molecular basis for novel targeted agents, including histone deacetylase (HDAC) inhibitors (HDACIs), Bcl-2 inhibitors, FLT3 inhibitors, and cell cycle checkpoint inhibitors, either alone or in combination, in preclinical models of AML.
+Dr. Ge's laboratory identified molecular mechanisms of resistance to the Bcl-2-selective inhibitor, Venetoclax (ABT-199), in AML, and is identifying therapeutic targets for combination therapies with ABT-199 to overcome intrinsic resistance.
+In addition to AML, the Ge laboratory is also developing novel combinational therapies in preclinical models of pancreatic cancer, diffuse intrinsic pontine glioma (DIPG), and neuroblastoma.

 Liao Y, Niu X, Chen B, Edwards H, Xu L, Xie C, Polin L, Taub JW, Ge Y*, and Qin Z*.
 Synthesis and antileukemic activities of piperlongumine and HDAC inhibitor hybrids against acute myeloid leukemia cells.
 J Med Chem.
 2016;59:7974-90.